Celebrating Australia Day Like an Aussie!

 There are events throughout the country, below are a few that you won’t want to miss if you are in the area.

 If you attend the Australia Day Festival in The Parklands, South Bank at 10 am you can start your day off with a multi-faith ceremony that will have representatives from the Hindu, Jewish, Sikh, Baha’i, Taoist, Christianity, Buddhist and Islamic communities.
-You can follow this with attending a traditional flag-raising ceremony.
+You can follow this by attending a traditional flag-raising ceremony.
 Throughout the rest of the day, you can expect a variety of entertainers from the Cook Islands Cultural Dance group, to the Ferny Grove State High School Percussion Ensemble to the Cleveland Air Magic.
 From 7pm-9:30 pm you can look forward to a firework show.

 If you are more of an early bird, the Commonwealth Park in Canberra has performances starting at 7 am and lasting to noon.
 Events will include entertainment from Kiwi G, a meet and greet from Fireman Sam and a traditional flag raising and citizenship ceremony.